Key Takeaways:

 People also choose mediation because it’s often significantly cheaper, faster, and less stressful than a standard trial.

-Many couples try mediation before heading into the courtroom.
-Instead of sitting in front of a judge, the process essentially boils down to a small number of people working together to reach a common goal.
+Many couples try mediation before heading to court.
+Instead of appearing before a judge, the process essentially involves a small group working together to achieve a common goal.

-Within the larger category of mediation exist several different approaches.
+Within the broader category of mediation, several approaches exist.
 It’s important to pick the best mediation style for you and your case.

-You can choose from evaluative mediation, facilitative mediation, and transformative mediation.
-Each varies in approach and comes with its own unique set of peculiarities.
+You can choose from evaluative, facilitative, and transformative mediation.
+Each varies in approach and has its own distinct characteristics.

 The best mediation style for you depends on your circumstances and the specifics of your case.
 With the differences, there are situations where each may be the ideal fit.